yuhaowang2018/Machine_learning_approach_to_Iron_based_soft_magnetic_nanocrystalline_materials_design/README.md

 The optimization steps include:

-1. Merge available features of coercivity and magnetic saturation together.
+1. Merge available features of coercivity and magnetic saturation together, fill zeros in null values..
 2. Build random forest model on coercivity and magnetic saturation separately.
 3. Impose constraints on composition space, the sum of all the elements cannot exceed 100.
 4. Utilize differential evolution algorithm with the following optimization strategy: